JoaoCampos07/OnlineCourses.Dmitri.DI/Implicit Relationship Types/README.md

 	In a implicit relatioship types, instead of just injecting the "engine" that the "car" needs.
 	I might inject a Func<Engine> or a Lazy<Engine>.
 This change the behavior of how the Injection Mecanism works !

+Implicit Relationship Types :

+Lazy Dependency : Used when we have expensive to construct objects.
+So, the object is only loaded when I try to get the value.
+				  Container will Auto-initialize it with code(callback function/delegate) that resolves T, when we try to get his value.
+				  Getting myField.Value constructs and returns a fully-initialized T (whatever that is...)